Click on a link to be taken to the entry below.

 Tutorial Instruction and Learning Labs

-Tutorial assistance is available in The Learning Center for students in the Learning Support program.
+Tutorial assistance is available in The Learning Center.
 Additionally, students may qualify for individual tutoring via other services on campus.
 Learning labs in mathematics and reading provide software and personnel to assist students in their progression through their coursework.
 Writing classes are offered in computer-equipped classrooms to facilitate the development of the writing process.

 Additional Program Information